Will I be qualified in Estill if I attend a Level I & II course?

 Level I & II courses are progressive and together teach the model in its entirety.
 For example it is not possible to progress on to Level II without first taking Level I.

 My Speech/Language Therapist has recommended Estill voice training.
-Should I sign up for just Level I or both Courses?
+Should I sign up for just Level I or Level II also?
 I'm worried about intensive vocal exercising over three days, let alone five.
 Currently, I am worn out after an hour of singing.

 The best approach would be to attend the Level I course with an option to stay on for Level II.
 Although the courses are intensive, much of the time involves listening and observing others, not only working on your own voice.